 For Construction Shoots:

-We bring proper safety gear such as a safety vest, hard hard and other proper clothing.
+We bring proper safety gear such as a safety vest, hard hats and other proper clothing.
 Those to be included in shots should be instructed to be outfitted “OSHA correct”, we cannot be responsible for instructing or mandating that hard hats be fitted properly.
-If we are working for a subcontractor we need contact information for the site manager and/or project manager and/or the general contractor or owner.
+If we are working for a subcontractor we will need contact information for the site manager and/or project manager and/or the general contractor or owner.

 Any shoots on Third Party Property:

 When shooting for a supplier we want to be sure to look out for everyone’s interest, both for Safety as well as Security.
 We will do our best to not interfere with the operation of business but may require the cooperation of managers on site to achieve our goals in an orderly fashion.
 In some cases security concerns related to proprietary processes may be a factor.
 In those cases we are happy to review the content of all images we’ve made before leaving the site.
 When requested we can alter or withhold images for distribution or public release if they contain sensitive information.
 We’ve done this for manufacturers, casinos and high profile public figures.
 We are happy to do it for you as well.